 The Manipulator subteam designs the part of the robot that interacts with any game pieces.
-They design the mechanism that handles and scores the game piece, ensuring we can play this years' game according to our strategy.
+They design the mechanism that handles and scores the game piece, including any intakes, shooters, arms, elevators, or anything else that moves the piece.
+This ensures we can play this years' game according to our strategy.